GuardianAudits/SolidityLab/encyclopedia-of-security-research/layerzero.md

 ## Edge Cases & Exploit Vectors

 - If the target lzRead function reverts instead of successfully executing then the messaging channel can become stuck.
-Reference: https://x.com/GuardianAudits/status/1934234468841316601
+[Reference](https://x.com/GuardianAudits/status/1934234468841316601)
 - Re-orgs can cause a mis-reported owner at the target block if the confirmations is not set high enough
 - The delay between what block/timestamp an lzRead function is queried at and when the lzReceive result comes back is a dangerous no-man's land period.
 When an lzRead result is reported back through lzReceive, know that the result only attests to the state of the target contract/chain a handful of seconds ago, and that state could have changed.
 - With smart contract wallets/multisig wallets it's possible that one user owns address 0xA on one chain and a different user owns the same address 0xA on a different chain